Improving Industrial Safety with a Modernized Data Platform and Analytics on AWS

 AWS, Amazon S3, Amazon Redshift, AWS Lambda, Amazon Kinesis, Amazon EMR and Delta Lake

 With an ever-expanding customer base and portfolio of solutions, Blackline Safety now manages more data than ever before, which needs to be processed in real-time to provide customers with insightful analytics about their business.
 As a result of this rapid growth, Blackline’s Software Development and Blackline Vision teams recognized that limitations of their current architecture may arise if not addressed.
-The teams needed assistance with Amazon Web Services (AWS) platform expansion to efficiently process data from a growing number of products in the field combined with a planned increase to data reported from each connected wearable.
+The teams needed assistance with Amazon Web Services (AWS) platform expansion to efficiently process data from a growing number of products in the field combined with a planned increase of data reported from each connected wearable.

 Compounding Blackline’s challenge of managing a growing stream of data from connected wearables, 2020’s COVID-19 pandemic introduced new urgency for the project.
 Early in the year, Blackline collected client interest regarding their need for industrial contact tracing support.
 While Google and Apple announced their collaboration efforts to support a comprehensive smartphone platform, these consumer devices were not certified intrinsically safe and could not be taken into refineries, power plants and many other industrial facilities.
-To keep employees safe and healthy in an office or out in the plant, Blackline leveraged its intrinsically safe employee wearables, cloud-hosed software and data analytics to provide automated reporting and visualizations to support contact tracing investigations in the industrial workplace.
+To keep employees safe and healthy in an office or out in the plant, Blackline leveraged its intrinsically safe employee wearables, cloud-hosted software and data analytics to provide automated reporting and visualizations to support contact tracing investigations in the industrial workplace.

 “At Blackline’s stage of accelerating growth, it was becoming difficult to balance critical software innovation with the need to grow our team and simultaneously manage improvements to our platform,” said John Moura, Director, Software Development and Operations.
 “We knew that investing into our cloud infrastructure would support our next phase of growth, but it was critical to select the right partner with deep experience and a proven track record — we found that partner with Onica.”